How can I get disability benefits from my relative’s Social Security work record?Updated April 11, 2022 Social Security Disability

 Protective Filing Dates and Potential Loss of Back Pay

 The date you start an online application, which can be finished any time within six months, or the date you call for an appointment will be your application date.
-To avoid potential loss of back benefits, if any of the following applies, you should start a claim before the end of the month you are reading this article.
+To avoid potential loss of disability back pay, if any of the following applies, you should start a claim before the end of the month you are reading this article.

 - You became disabled seventeen months ago or more and you are filing for survivors benefits as a disabled surviving spouse or disabled surviving divorced spouse or you are filing an SSDI claim as a disabled worker.